-When it comes to first aid, I am more worried than the average prepper (at least the ones in my circle).
-My home first aid kit is well-stocked and I’ve got a miniaturized first aid kit for my Bug Out Bag too.
+I am more worried about first aid than the average prepper (at least the ones in my circle).
+My home first aid kit is well-stocked, and I’ve got a miniaturized first aid kit for my Bug Out Bag.

-Of course these kits contain clean, sterile bandages.
+Of course, these kits contain many types of bandages.

 Other than for stopping bleeding, you should never use your clothes to dress an open wound.
 They are dirty and will result in infection!

 However, if you don’t have sterile dressings, you can boil strips of clothing and use them as bandages.

 Remember to change the dressings regularly, boiling them each time.